Using SOAR to develop People Strategy for High Street Retail

 Step 2: Breaking into goals and initiatives

-In the second step we helped the client team to weave the themes into their ‘people pillars’, based around the employee lifecycle, that drove the structure of the HR team,.
-We did this to ensure clear accountability and to aid stakeholder engagement (because a lot of effort had already gone into communicating the HR structure).
+In the second step we helped the client team to weave the themes into their ‘people pillars’, based around the employee lifecycle, that drove the structure of the HR team.
+We looked at the aspiration of each theme through the lens of, for example, attraction and selection, employee engagement, learning & development and reward.

 We facilitated a process to describe the intersections between the people pillars and strategic themes, challenging the thinking of the owners to think broadly and differently.
 We were able start the process remotely using collaboration tools, and generated around thirty draft sub-goals.